Hypergraph Transformer for Semi-Supervised Classification

-the distance between the positional encodings of the two nodes is bounded by the number of hyperedges that only contain either node $u$ or $v$, while the latter represents the similarity between the structural information of node $u$ and $v$.
+where $\h_u,\h_v$ are the $u$-th and $v$-th row vectors of $\hH$, $\lVert \cdot \rVert_2$ denotes the 2-norm of a vector or a matrix, and $\sigma_{max}(\cdot)$ denotes the largest singular value of a matrix.
+From Eq. (\ref{inequality}), we know that the distance between the positional encodings of the two nodes is bounded by the number of hyperedges that only contain either node $u$ or $v$, while the latter represents the similarity between the structural information of node $u$ and $v$.
 We have similar results for hyperedges as well.

 In summary, positional encoding enhances structural information utilization in our model for nodes and hyperedges.